TungstenTransformation/KTScripts/Table_Benchmark.md

 * Add the [Table Benchmark Script](/KofaxTransformation/TableBenchmark/blob/main/tablebenchmark.md) to your project's class script.
 * Extract (F6) your new samples.
 This will copy the truth into your benchmark training set.
 * Run the Extraction Benchmark.
+* If you made errors in the Benchmark files, then retry those files in KTA Validation and correct your errors.

 ## Add the Benchmark fields to your project
 * Add all of the Table Metafields to your project.